lightward/mechanic-tasks/docs/send-an-email-alert-when-an-incoming-canadian-order-has-an-unsupported-fsa/README.md

 # Send an email alert when an incoming Canadian order has an unsupported FSA

-Tags: Email, Alert, Shipping, Delivery
+Tags: Alert, Delivery, Email, Shipping

 Useful for Canadian stores with limited shipping zones, this task inspects [the FSA (the first three characters of the postal code)](https://en.wikipedia.org/wiki/Postal_codes_in_Canada#Forward_sortation_areas) for each order's shipping address.
 If an FSA is found that's not on a preconfigured list, this task sends an email to the recipients of your choice.